redhat-ai-services/ai-accelerator/components/operators/gpu-operator-certified/operator/components/console-plugin-helm/README.md

 This component requires the `--enable-helm` flag when applying this resource with `kustomize build`.

-If applying this resource with ArgoCD, be sure to configure teh `--enable-helm` flag with ArgoCD.
+If applying this resource with ArgoCD, be sure to configure the `--enable-helm` flag with ArgoCD.
 For examples, see the [here](https://github.com/redhat-cop/gitops-catalog/tree/main/openshift-gitops-operator/instance/components/kustomize-build-enable-helm).